Employer Reporting of Health Coverage: Forms 1094 and 1095

 There are several types of the 1095 form – A, B, and C. The type of insurance you offer determines the type of form that will be required.

 - 1095-A is for individuals who have received insurance from the marketplace instead of their employer, and is therefore not a requirement of employers to file.

 - 1095-B is for ALE’s who offer self-funded insurance.
 The issuer or carrier delivers this form to covered individuals only, including non-employees.

 - 1095-C is filed by ALE’s who offer either fully insured or self-funded coverage, but they must provide the form to all full time employees, whether they have enrolled or not.

 Small employers who aren’t subject to the Employer Shared Responsibility Provision will use form 1094-B and 1095-B to report information about covered individuals.

 When to File

 The forms must be filed and mailed before February 28th.
 Electronic filing can be done by March 31.
 A 30 day extension can be requested by completing a good faith transition relief form and submitting before the 1094 and 1095 forms are due.
 It is very important to keep copies of the forms for your records, in the case that you may need to reproduce them.

 There are penalties for failure to file and report coverage statements.
 Our agents can help you to avoid these penalties or see if certain criteria are met for penalties to be waived.
-Call Healthcare Consultants Inc if you need assistance.
+Contact Healthcare Consultants Inc if you need assistance.